townie/fredrikaverpil.github.io/_posts/2017-06-30-an-alternative-to-building-pyside2-from-source.md

 Please note the above gives you the most recent PyQt which is 5.6.2-1 as of writing this.
 You can pin the PyQt version in the `conda create` command so that the next time you install the environment you get the same PyQt version.
 You can [read up on conda](https://conda.io/docs/using/) to manage your environment by recording its dependencies down into a specifications file (similar to a requirements.txt file).

+**Update 2017-07-19:** I just noticed you can actually install PyQt5 the same way but using `python=2.7`, which could be useful to some!

 Give it a test run:

 ```bash